Universities can’t solve the cyber skills gap alone

 Hope is Not Lost

 Students who are pursuing BS or MS degrees in cybersecurity from an accredited university can still make the most of it.
 Organizations are looking to hire candidates with the right mix of formal education, industry certifications, work experience, and skills.
-A degree can help, but students should work to find ways to to complement their education with certifications (the Security+, CEH, CISM and CISSP are a few of the most in-demand certs).
-Next, they should work to collect experience in the form of internships, volunteering, or even take advantage of local opportunities to engage in cybersecurity skills development like Capture the Flag (CTF) competitions.
-Finally, those reviewing or engaged in programs should complete research about which area of cybersecurity they would like to work in and connect with academic advisors and InfoSec mentors to map out the best curriculum for their desired career path versus a general degree.
+A degree can help, but students should work to find ways to to complement their education and collect experience in the form of internships, volunteering, or even take advantage of local opportunities to engage in cybersecurity skills development.
+For example, the Cybersecurity Talent Initiative connects highly qualified, recent graduates in cyber-related fields with public and private organizations to gain on-the-job experience, while also receiving technical training, leadership coaching and the opportunity to receive up to $75,000 in student loan assistance.
+Through their collaboration with Microsoft, Workday and the Partnership for Public Service, the Cybersecurity Talent Initiative provides incoming the workforce with the skills they need to succeed, while helping employers groom the future workforce and begin to close the skills gap.
+Learn more about the program and submit your application to join the next cohort.

 What We’re Doing